 Paschal Candle A large, white candle that burns during the 50 days of Easter, baptisms, and funerals.
-It symbolizes new light and the resurrection.

 Paten A small plate on to which the bread is placed for communion.

 Purificator A small, white cloth used to wipe the chalice.